Include Media Assets in Activities

 Janet includes images in this Activity because on the job learners will need to identify hazards by looking at symbols, not words.

-To ensure all of her users can access this content, she adds alternative text describing each image.
-For example, for this symbolshe adds the following alt text: “flame with solid line beneath it”
+To ensure all of her learners can access this content, she adds alternative text describing each image.
+For example, for this symbolshe adds the following alt text: “flame with solid line beneath it”.